Part 1 (Twin Peaks): Events

 Cooper sits in the Red Room.
 Laura Palmer, seated on the other side of the room, salutes him and tells him "I'll see you again in 25 years.
 Meanwhile".
 She accompanies her words with a hand gesture.
 Images from the pilot are shown, including a girl running away and screaming and the portrait of Laura in the school's trophy case.

 Twenty-five years later, Cooper sits in another room across from the Fireman (Carel Struycken), who points at a phonograph producing a scratching noise and tells him, "listen to the sounds"; he then informs Cooper that "it is in our house now".
 He tells Cooper to remember "430" and "Richard and Linda.
 Two birds with one stone."
 Cooper replies, "I understand."
 The Fireman tells Cooper, "You are far away," after which Cooper disappears.
 In Twin Peaks, Dr. Jacoby (Russ Tamblyn) receives a shipment of shovels from Joe (Joseph M. Auger).
 Joe asks Jacoby if he needs help, and Jacoby thanks him but declines.

 In New York City, Sam Colby (Benjamin Rosenfield) watches an enormous glass box connected to various machines.
-The room is full of cameras pointed at the box; when the intercom buzzes, Sam is required to change the SD card in one of the cameras and place it in a locker.
-After that, Sam sits back until the intercom buzzes again announcing an incoming delivery.
+The room is full of cameras pointed at the box; when a buzzer goes off, Sam is required to change the SD card in one of the cameras and place it in a locker.
+After that, Sam sits back until the intercom announces an incoming delivery.
 Sam goes to the other room, where he finds Tracey Barberato (Madeline Zima), who has brought him coffee.
 She asks if she can come inside, but since the security guard (Michael Bisping) is there Sam replies that she cannot.
 When Sam enters the code to open the door, Tracey tries to look over his shoulder, but he catches her.
 Sam walks back in with the coffee, and goes back to staring at the box.

 In the Great Northern Hotel, Benjamin Horne (Richard Beymer) instructs Beverly Paige (Ashley Judd) to give a Mrs. Houseman a refund for two nights' stay since a skunk was in the hotel.
 Jerry Horne (David Patrick Kelly) walks in, and after introducing him to Beverly, Ben dismisses her.
 The two brothers talk briefly about Beverly, with Jerry convinced that Ben will eventually sleep with her, and about Jerry's new profession as cannabis cultivator.
 At the Twin Peaks Sheriff's Station, Lucy Brennan (Kimmy Robertson) sits at the receptionist's desk.
 A man in suit (Allen Galli) enters and asks for Sheriff Truman; when Lucy asks him to specify whether he means the one who is sick or the one who is fishing, the man, visibly puzzled, says "it's about insurance."
 When this fails to answer the question Lucy asked, he gives her his card and leaves.